2.1.1 Admitting Graduate Students to Matriculated Study: Policy

-Applicants who have been accepted for admission, and who wish to delay the start of their academic program for up to one year, may do so at the sole discretion of the admitting department.
-Applicants should communicate with the admitting department, and, if deferral is agreed upon, the admitting department will enter the deferred status into the PeopleSoft Student Administration data base.
+Applicants who have been accepted for admission, and who wish to delay the start of their academic program for up to one year, may do so at the sole discretion of the admitting degree program.
+Applicants should communicate with the admitting degree program, and, if deferral is agreed upon, the admitting degree program should submit a term change request in the Slate graduate admissions system.
 This must be done before the first day of the original admission starting term.

-If an admitted student contacts the admitting department to reverse an earlier acceptance, i.e., to turn down an offer of admission after it had been accepted, the admitting department should contact the Graduate Admissions Office who will process the cancellation of the student’s admission at Stanford.
+If an admitted student contacts the admitting degree program to reverse an earlier acceptance, i.e., to turn down an offer of admission after it had been accepted, the admitting degree program should contact the Graduate Admissions Office who will process the cancellation of the student’s admission at Stanford.

 If an admitted student does not arrive on campus and submit a timely study list for the first quarter of the academic program, the Enrollment Services Office will discontinue the student’s program plan in PeopleSoft Student Administration.
-Graduate Admissions will return the student file to the appropriate department.
+Graduate Admissions will return the student file to the appropriate degree program.